PurdueCAM2Project/CAM2WebUI/docs/implementationDetail/drive.md

 ## Next Step

 Now we have successfully create our fusion table in the google drive.
 However, it is not bonded with the spreadsheet in the drive so if spreadsheet is updated, it will not be updated.
-In the [Synchronize Google Fusion Table](https://purduecam2project.github.io/CAM2WebUI/implementationDetail/fusion.html), we will write a function to trigger fusion table syncing as soon as google spreadsheet is uploaded.
+In the [Google Fusion Table](fusion_setup.md), we will write a function to trigger fusion table syncing as soon as google spreadsheet is uploaded.